Rattling cisticola: Taxonomy

+Distribution and habitat

+It is found in Angola, Botswana, Burundi, Republic of the Congo, DRC, Eswatini, Ethiopia, Kenya, Malawi, Mozambique, Namibia, Somalia, South Africa, South Sudan, Tanzania, Uganda, Zambia, and Zimbabwe.
 Its natural habitat is arid, mesic or moist savannas and woodland, often dominated by thorn trees or thorn shrub (Dichrostachys, etc.).
 It is, however, also commonly found in miombo and mopane woodland, and is one of the commonest bird species on the Mozambican coastal plain.
 It is also present in the Eastern Highlands and the East African uplands below 2,000 m.
 In addition it utilizes some ecotones including edges of cultivation, fringes of dense woodland and woodland fringing the Okavango delta.

-Tinkling cisticola replaces it in stunted broad-leaved woodland and dry deciduous woodland on sandy substrates, while various Cisticola species replace it in marshy situations.
+The tinkling cisticola replaces it in stunted broad-leaved woodland and dry deciduous woodland on sandy substrates, while various Cisticola species replace it in marshy situations.
 It co-occurs with various Prinia species.

-Habits
+Behaviour

 Especially in summer, much time is spent calling prominently from the top of a tree or bush.
 The strident call can be rendered as "chee-chee chichi-chirrrrr", but varies somewhat from individual to individual.

-Nesting
+Breeding

 Breeding occurs during the wet season in spring and summer.
 They build a ball-shaped nest of very coarse grass blades, which is lined on the inside with fine plant material.